-The 2019 snowmobile season is upon us, and what’s more exciting than planning a trip to remember?
+The 2019-20 snowmobile season is just around the corner, and what’s more exciting than planning a trip to remember?
 With over 33,000 km of trails in Ontario, the OFSC has an extensive system that caters to every snowmobiler.
 Everyone has their favourite riding locations that they return to year after year.
 What if there was a location that you’d like to explore but never had the opportunity?
 Where do I start?
 Where do I stay?
 Here are my top five snowmobile destinations that will leave you wanting to go back again and again.

 Cochrane and the Northern Corridor